 A student may earn a Bachelor of Arts degree at The College of Idaho with a major chosen from a variety of fields.
-If preferred, students who major in the natural sciences (biology, chemistry, mathematics and physics) or in physical education may be awarded a Bachelor of Science instead of a Bachelor of Arts degree.
+If preferred, students who major in the natural sciences (biology, chemistry, mathematics, and physics) or in physical education may be awarded a Bachelor of Science instead of a Bachelor of Arts degree.
 Although a student may have more than one major, it is not possible to earn a Bachelor of Arts and a Bachelor of Science simultaneously.

-Candidates for graduation in spring or summer of any year must make formal application in the Office of the Registrar not later than May of the preceding year.
-Candidates for graduation in fall or winter must make formal application no later than the February of the preceding academic year.
+Candidates for graduation in Spring or Summer of any year must make formal application in the Registrar's Office not later than May of the preceding year.
+Candidates for graduation in Fall or Winter must make formal application no later than the February of the preceding academic year.
 Candidates for graduation under dual-degree programs must make formal application not later than October of their junior year.

-Students may qualify for graduation under the catalog of any year in which they are matriculated (degree-seeking) and regularly enrolled, provided the catalog listing the requirements went into effect no more than six years prior to the year of graduation
+Students may qualify for graduation under the catalog of any year in which they are matriculated (degree-seeking) and regularly enrolled, provided the catalog listing the requirements went into effect no more than six years prior to the year of graduation.